Bilbao Metro: Background and early proposals

 The first proposal for building a metro system in Bilbao was made in the 1920s.
 The network was planned to have two lines connecting Atxuri station with the westernmost parts of the city (at the time), each running via a different route.
 Banco Español de Crédito, which was to have backed the project financially, withdrew in 1925; rendering the project infeasible.
 The proposal for a metro system was definitively abandoned after the civil war.

 In 1971 the government of Biscay, the Bilbao City Council and the Commerce Bureau created a commission to evaluate the transportation needs of Greater Bilbao.
 In 1974, the Spanish government pledged to give financial support to a metro project.

 In 1976, the Biscay Transport Consortium was created.
 Two years later, in 1977, three proposals were made to build a metro line by 1985.
 Of these proposals, the first one was almost identical to the current network.
 The project for the construction of a metro was approved in 1977.
 However, many objections were raised against it, which together with disagreements between different institutions put the project on hold.

 In 1983 the Basque Government approved a plan for transportation on the right bank of the Estuary of Bilbao, but its execution was delayed.
-The document was rewritten in 1985, and in 1987 the plan to build and fund the metro was approved.
+The document was rewritten in 1985, and in 1987 the plan to build and fund the Metro was approved.

+A company, Metro Bilbao, was established on 18 February 1993 with a capital of 10 million pesetas and the Biscay Transport Consortium as its only shareholder.
+It is owned by the Biscay Transport Consortium, itself dependent on the Basque Government and the Foral Deputation of Biscay.
+The ownership of the metro infrastructure is shared by the Biscay Transport Consortium and Euskal Trenbide Sarea.
+The Basque narrow-gauge railway network in which the Bilbao Metro has its origins (Line 1 took over most of the existing Bilbao-Plentzia railway) had been managed by Basque Railways (known as Euskotren after 1996) since 1982.
+However, a separate company was established to manage the metro.

+The management of the Metro system by an independent company was a result of the 1975 law that established the Biscay Transport Consortium and the 1983 Law of Historical Territories.
+The creation of a separate company has been criticized as a political decision that left Basque Railways in a weaker position (the Bilbao-Plentzia line was the busiest of its network) and that hindered the reuse of existing infrastructures (particularly in the Txorierri line).